 SRSG Najat Maalla M'jid joins Call to Action for global Justice for Children

-Geneva, 4 July 2019 - The Justice for Children global initiative is launching a Call to Action to place children at the heart of justice in every nation of the world, at the United Nations.
+Geneva, 4 July 2019 - The Justice for Children global initiative launched at the United Nations a Call to Action to place children at the heart of justice in every nation of the world.

 The work led by project director Professor Jennifer Davidson, Executive Director of the University of Strathclyde Institute for Inspiring Children’s Futures, in collaboration with many outstanding internationally-recognised partners, including the Special Representative of the UN Secretary-General on Violence against Children and the Child Justice Advocacy Group, with Terre des hommes and Defence for Children International.
 This Justice for Children, Call to Action provides a strategic vision that actively puts children at the centre, affirms children’s rights and promotes their capabilities and opportunities, and vigorously targets the United Nations Sustainable Development Goals.
 It is explicitly focussed on injecting momentum into the next steps for the implementation of the UN SDG16; the goal to “promote peaceful and inclusive societies for sustainable development, provide access to justice for all, and build effective, accountable and inclusive institutions at all levels.”